By Lea Efird

 Old vs. New South

 The South of today is infinitely more diverse than the region’s public image would have you believe.
-Far from only white and black citizens, NC has a very interesting blend of nationalities, ethnicities, and cultures within its borders.
+Far from only white and black citizens, North Carolina has a very interesting blend of nationalities, ethnicities, and cultures within its borders.
 These groups are split up by historians and folklorists as Old and New South groups.
 The Old South refers to Native Americans, Caucasians, and African-Americans, while the New South is made up of more recent communities of immigrants, like those from Latin America and South Asia.
 Make sure to venture out in your new home to see what cultures your town lays claim to!

-More information on diversity in NC:
+More information on diversity in North Carolina:

 North Carolina has the largest American Indian population east of the Mississippi and the eighth-largest in the US, according to NCpedia.
 The state-recognized Native American tribes include: the Meherrin, Lumbee, Cherokee, Coharie, Haliwa-Saponi, Sappony, Occaneechi Band of the Saponi, and Waccamaw Siouan tribes.
 More information can be found at this website.

 The most populous “new” immigrant groups are South Asian and Latino, of multiple nationalities and language groups (including Latinos of indigenous [Native American] backgrounds).
 Some of these groups include Cambodian, Montagnard, and Hmong communities, as well as Latinos from Mexico, Guatemala, Honduras, and El Salvador.